 I would totally purchase it, if it was a product that interested me or I needed.
 I’m always willing to try something new!
 And yes..
 I think this movement is the new “celebrity perfume.”

-My friends’ opinions really fell in line with the overall vote trend in that some people were very open to the idea of purchasing from a celebrity line, while others had more reservations either due to the price tag or the celebrity.
+My friends’ opinions really fell in line with the overall trend that some people were very open to the idea of purchasing from a celebrity line, while others had more reservations.
+In most cases, the high price tag or particular celebrity were the reasons for purchase hesitation.

-Most consumers want to purchase from cruelty-free brands that create quality products and contribute to the beauty community.
-If these qualities are not met, the price tag associated with the celebrity’s name may not be worthwhile.
+Also, most consumers want to purchase from cruelty-free brands that create quality products.
+Additionally, it is important that new brands contribute to the beauty community.
+Therefore, there are high expectations when it comes to celebrity-owned lines.
+Moreover, if these expectations are not met, the price associated with the celebrity’s name may not be worthwhile.

 I’m a huge Kardashian fan, but I don’t think I’d ever buy their beauty products.
 I feel like there’s so many products out there that do the same thing without the price tag.
 You’re paying for a name rather than a good quality product!
 X